Paying tax on your rental income

 - interest paid on money borrowed to finance your property

 - repairs and maintenance (except if they substantially improve the property)

 - motor vehicle and travel expenses

 - legal fees for arranging the mortgage or finance to buy the property

 - from the 2010 income year and beyond, legal fees for buying and selling a property can be deducted provided your total legal expenses for the income year, including the fees associated with buying and selling a property, are equal to or less than $10,000.
 Before the 2010 income year, legal fees for buying and selling a property are not deductible.

 - accounting fees for the preparation of accounts

-From the 2011-12 income year, the rate of depreciation on buildings has reduced to 0% where buildings have an estimated useful life of more than 50 years.
+- From the 2011-12 income year, the rate of depreciation on buildings has reduced to 0% if buildings have an estimated useful life of more than 50 years.

 For more information on expenses you can claim and expenses you can't claim, read our Rental income (IR264) booklet under "Forms and guides".